erikhyrkas/happyml/README.md

 Nice-to-haves for alpha:
 * Need to fix and check-in Adam optimizer.
 I'm not even going to check it in until it seems plausibly right and I need to refactor the model object's training to support it correctly.
 I built the mini-batch gradient decent optimizer first because it was easier to make (even though I still had issues building it correctly -- that is part of the learning process), and it let me test all the other code.
 * Need to finish the half float and test.
 It currently doesn't handle any edge conditions and could produce incorrect results in some situations.
-* Finish lexer-parser to handle interfacing with happyml through a dsl.
+* Finish interpreter commands to handle interfacing with happyml through a dsl.
+(Lexer and parser now have a working foundation.)

 Back-of-the-mind considerations:
 * The save format could be more efficient and compact.
+(Added BytePairEncoding and have the start of a new format coming soon, just not checked in.)
 * There is a bug with multiple-inputs where the input shuffles aren't synchronized.
 This can be addressed, but I need to create an example that uses multiple inputs.
 Maybe I can get an image and label data set.
 I'm thinking I'll create a new type of data set that combined multiple other sources to keep them in sync when shuffling and offer "channels" to split those input into different neurons at the start of training.
 This will also be a chance to implement and test Convolutional 2d Same layers.

 At that point, the code will be in an alpha state, but I still won't have even tackled encoder-decoder and decoder-only requirements.
 For beta, I'd like to see at least decoder-only support.
 There's also Reinforcement Learning from Human Feedback (RLHF) that I'll ponder, but I doubt I can work that into the beta let along the alpha.
 That journey will continue.